Skip to main content

 If this is your first time logging in, you should first create an account (registration) and then log in to complete the application form.

 Follow all instructions to complete the form.
-Any paper documents that may be required (indicated on the form) should be submitted to the SRI (Maison de l'Etudiant - C01) before the deadline.
+Any paper documents that may be required (indicated on the form) should be submitted to the International Relations Office (Maison de l'Etudiant - C01) before the deadline.

 Erasmus+ mobility for disabled students